RadialDevGroup/ruby-style-guide/README.md

 <sup>[[link](#no-trailing-whitespace)]</sup>

 * <a name="newline-eof"></a>
   End each file with a newline.
+Some editors do this by default, while others do not.
+Various vi implementations do this by default; Sublime does not.
+  Editors designed with programmers in mind are typically configurable to provide ending newlines automatically.
 <sup>[[link](#newline-eof)]</sup>

 * <a name="no-block-comments"></a>
-    Don't use block comments.
-They cannot be preceded by whitespace and are not as easy to spot as regular comments.
+    Avoid using block comments in most circumstances, though there are cases where it is appropriate.
+They cannot be preceded by whitespace, which lends to ugliness when used carelessly, though they can be quite useful for temporarily commenting out code while testing or (sometimes) for RDoc commenting.
 <sup>[[link](#no-block-comments)]</sup>

   ```Ruby